RubenPX/TauriNET/README.md

-# Tauri + Svelte + Typescript + C#
+# Tauri + Typescript + C#

-This template should help get you started developing with Tauri, Svelte and TypeScript in Vite.
+This template should help get you started developing with Tauri, TypeScript in Vite.

 This dll can talk with NetHostFX apps